Do you offer a free consultation?

 Take photographic evidence of injuries and damage to vehicles.
 While the insurance adjuster may take photographs of the vehicles involved in an accident, it is important for the injured party to also obtain photographs to ensure their preservation.
 Bruising and other visible injuries after an accident may not be mentioned by physicians and photographs prove the existence of those injuries.
 Care should be taken with regard to the quality of the photographs to ensure the adequate representation of the injury.

-Ensure that the medical personnel are aware of the specific details of their accident.
+Ensure that the medical personnel is aware of the specific details of their accident.
 Often, in the turmoil that follows an accident, injured people forget to provide a sufficient history of the accident to their treating doctors.
 Every doctor is required to take notes of their examination of patients.
 Part of this note taking process includes a section called “history.”
 Giving an accurate and complete history of your injury to your physicians can help to ensure a more successful result in your claim.

 Don’t attempt to negotiate a settlement directly with the insurance company without really understanding the value of your claim.
 By attempting to negotiate directly with the insurance company, you are often negotiating in the dark.
 You likely do not have a real sense of the value of your claim.
 At Caldwell Law Group, PLLC, we can help you determine what your case is really worth.